Trello vs ClickUp for small business (2026): I Tested Both

 Look, this one's complicated.
 Trello's free plan is arguably more usable day-to-day — unlimited cards and 10 boards covers a lot of ground for a tiny team.
 ClickUp's free plan offers unlimited tasks and members but hits you with storage limits and fewer automation runs.

-On paid tiers, ClickUp offers more value per dollar.
+When you move to paid tiers, ClickUp actually offers more value per dollar.
 You're getting time tracking, docs, goals, and more views for $7/user/month versus Trello's equivalent at $10/user/month Premium — with fewer features but a simpler experience.
 For budget-conscious small businesses, ClickUp wins on raw value.
-Honestly, the math isn't that close.
+The math isn't that close, honestly.

 Customer Support

-Neither tool is exceptional here, and I'll be straight with you about that.
+Neither tool is exceptional here, and I'll be straight about that.
 Both offer community forums, help centers, and email/chat support on paid plans.
 ClickUp's support response times have improved through 2025-2026, but there are still reports of slow responses on complex issues.
-Trello benefits from being an Atlassian product — their documentation is thorough and the community is large.
-Slight edge to Trello on support quality, mainly because Atlassian has been at this longer and it shows.
+Trello benefits from being an Atlassian product — their documentation is thorough and the community is huge.
+Slight edge to Trello on support quality, mainly because Atlassian has been doing this longer and it shows.

 Mobile App

 Both apps are functional.
-Neither is a joy to use compared to the desktop experience — and honestly, I think "decent mobile app" is the lowest bar in the project management industry.
+Neither is a joy compared to the desktop experience — and honestly, I think "decent mobile app" is about the lowest bar in project management these days.
 Trello's mobile app is simpler and therefore easier to navigate; you can manage cards, add comments, and move things around without frustration.
-ClickUp's mobile app has improved a lot but still feels overwhelming given how many features it's trying to surface on a small screen.
+ClickUp's mobile app has gotten much better but still feels overwhelming when you're trying to access features on a small screen.
 If your team lives on mobile, Trello is the better pick.

 Security & Compliance

 For most small businesses, both tools are more than adequate.
 Trello (Atlassian) offers SOC 2 Type II compliance, data encryption at rest and in transit, and GDPR compliance.
 ClickUp matches most of this and adds more granular permissions on higher plans.
 Enterprise-tier features — SSO, advanced audit logs, custom data residency — are available on both but at a price premium.
-Genuine tie here for the small business segment.
+This is a genuine tie for the small business segment.

 Pros and Cons